Wedding Photography at Morden Park House, Merton

 I have to say I much prefer photographing the actual signing, as it is much more natural, with expressions and moments that are difficult to recreate.

-Felicite and Michael’s daughter wanted to involve herself at this stage, but Mum was concerned that she didn’t actually write.
+Felicite and Michael’s daughter wanted to get involved at this stage, but Mum was concerned that she didn’t actually write.

 Morden Park House Wedding Ceremony Rooms